rvermillion/tensile/README.md

 ```

 And that's it, no re-implementing every part of the model to make sure that the right RoPE implementation is used.

+One thing that's nice about this approach is that `tensile` module config files actually document the model architecture quite a bit more than just the raw HuggingFace config file.
+There are tools to help convert new models to the `tensile` format, but this is a work in progress.

 The same pattern works for optimizers: